rugbyprof/5303-Adv-Database/Presentation_topics-outlines.md

 ## PostGres vs Mysql

 - We know that PostGreSQL and MySQL are both RDBMS’s so thats nothing new.
-- Mysql has some spin offs (MariaDB, Percona), why is that, where PostgreSQL doesn’t.
-Why is that?
+- Mysql has some spin offs (MariaDB, Percona), why is that?
+Why doesn't PostgreSQL have any?
+(This point may not be quantifiable and it's ok to give us opionion based answer).
 - Your going to have to really pick apart both DB’s and tell us from a low level where each DB excels or struggles:
     - Acid Complience
     - Table Locking
     - Json Support
     - Joins
     - Data Integrity
-    - Data Type
+    - Data Types
     - Transactions and Rollbacks
     - Performance Tuning
     - Non-SQL compliant Functions (Mysql added a bunch)
     - Etc.

-- I would discuss the similarities first, then discuss where they really start to differ.
+- I would discuss the similarities first, the major differences, then get into the minor differences.
 - Approach this like your presenting to your boss at work, and he needs to choose Mysql or PostgreSQL based on the upcoming project the company is starting.
 The problem is that be didn’t tell you what the project was so you have to discuss all differences so he can make a choice.
-- In the end there is no winner, but I should be able to choose base on what project I have to implement.
+- In the end there is no winner, but I should be able to choose based on what project I have to implement.

 Decent Article: https://www.quora.com/What-are-pros-and-cons-of-PostgreSQL-and-MySQL<br>
 https://www.wikivs.com/wiki/MySQL_vs_PostgreSQL

 ## Apache Cassandra

-- Describe NoSql /  RDBMS and their basic differences (loose definitions just to compare).
+- Describe NoSql /  RDBMS and their basic differences (use loosely based definitions just to compare).
-- Define what a "distributed database" is.
-Give examples of distributed DB’s.
+- Define the concept of a "distributed database".
+Give examples of some other distributed DB’s.
 - Is Apache Cassandra an RDBMS or NoSQL DB?
-(It’s NoSql, but it has a SQL like syntax).
+    - It’s NoSql, but it has a SQL like syntax so explain how this is so.
 - What are the differences between Cassandra and other NoSql DB’s
 - How does it store data?
     - Does it use traditional data structures?
     - https://wiki.apache.org/cassandra/DataModel
-    - Database Denormalization (define it and describe it and discuss why it can speed things up)
+    - Database denormalization (define it and describe it and discuss why it can speed things up)
+        - What would some of the negative side effects of denormalization?
 - How does cassandra perform against RDBMS’s?
 - Does Cassandra support joins, subqueries, etc?
 - Does Cassandra support transactions?